 Academic Standards

-A graduate student is not eligible for conferral of a degree unless the cumulative grade point average is at least 3.0 in formal graduate courses No course hours with a grade below “C–” will be credited on the graduate degree; all grades in graduate courses except those for which grades of “S” or “U” are given or those conferred under the provision for repeating a course will be included in computation of the average.
+A graduate student is not eligible for conferral of a degree unless the cumulative grade point average is at least 3.0 in formal graduate courses (5000-level or above).
+4000 level courses may be credited toward a graduate degree, but cannot count in a student’s minimum thirty total semester hours of graduate credit or graduate GPA.
+No course hours with a grade below “C–” will be credited on the graduate degree; all grades in graduate courses except those for which grades of “S” or “U” are given or those conferred under the provision for repeating a course will be included in computation of the average.
 All conditions of admission must be met; in addition, there are usually other departmental requirements which must be met.

 Master’s Degree Requirements (Graduate Bulletin, p.
 101)

 Master’s degree students must complete their program of study within seven calendar years from the time of initial registration; master’s students do not, however, have to meet a specific residency requirement.
-A thesis-type master’s program requires a minimum of thirty semester hours, six of which must be thesis credits.
-A course-type master’s program requires a minimum of thirty semester.
+A thesis-type master’s program requires a minimum of thirty semester hours of graduate credit (5000-level or above), six of which must be thesis credits.
+A course-type master’s program requires a minimum of thirty semester hours of graduate coursework (5000-level or above).
 A student who enrolls in thesis hours need not be enrolled continuously thereafter in thesis hours if they meet the minimum University requirement for full-time or part-time enrollment through other coursework.
 The minimum number of thesis hours required for the master’s degree is six.
 Students who have left the campus must register for at least two semester hours of thesis credit per term as long as they are receiving faculty supervision.
 Master’s students should consult regularly with their supervising professor about progress toward the degree.